 One of the biggest secrets of nuclear weaponry was not any complicated technical wizardry, but simply the fact that a nuclear weapon is not that sophisticated a device.
 It does not require a ‘rocket scientist’ to build a nuke.

 In the Middle Ages there were many leaders who believed that ‘common folk’ should be prevented from learning how to read.
-They felt that book learning would provide dangerous power to individuals and would lead to common rabble overpowering the ‘leaders’, whether political or religious or whatever, who guided them, taught them.
+They felt that book learning would provide dangerous power to individuals and would lead to the common rabble overpowering the ‘leaders’, whether political or religious or whatever, who guided them, taught them.

 Nuclear energy and several other areas are modern day analogues of reading and writing in the Middle Ages.